soumyaveer/soumyaveer.github.io/_posts/2017-08-09-book-deals-a-cli-data-gem.markdown

 ```

-Now, if user wants to see the deals in category _Bestsellers_, he/she can press the number _2_ on the keyboard.
+Now, if user wants to see the deals in category _Bestsellers_, he/she can press number _2_ and enter on the keyboard.
 This displays the list of book deals with _book title_, _author name_, _description_, _deal price_, _original price_, _expiry date or time_ of the deal and the _deal purchase url_.

 ```shell